-Slaughter and May is advising Premier Oil on its proposed merger with Chrysaor
+Slaughter and May advised Premier Oil on its merger with Chrysaor

-Slaughter and May is advising Premier Oil on its proposed all share merger with Chrysaor and the reorganisation of Premier’s existing debt.
-The transaction will create the largest independent oil and gas company listed on the London Stock Exchange with combined production of over 250 kboepd.
+Slaughter and May advised Premier Oil on its all share merger with Chrysaor and the reorganisation of Premier’s existing debt, which successfully completed on 31 March 2021 with shares being admitted to trading the following day under the new name of Harbour Energy plc.
+Harbour Energy is now the largest independent oil and gas company listed on the London Stock Exchange.

-The transaction, which constitutes a reverse takeover for the purposes of the Listing Rules, is expected to result in Premier’s stakeholders owning up to 23 per cent of the enlarged group and Chrysaor’s shareholders, including Harbour Energy, owning at least 77 per cent.
-Completion of the transaction is conditional on shareholder, creditor and regulatory approvals.
+The transaction, which constituted a reverse takeover for the purposes of the Listing Rules, resulted in Premier’s creditors and shareholders owning 18 per cent and five per cent of the enlarged group respectively, with Chrysaor’s shareholders owning the remaining 77 per cent.
+Completion of the transaction was conditional on shareholder, creditor and regulatory approvals.

-Slaughter and May has been advising Premier in its discussions with a subset of its creditors regarding a long-term refinancing solution to address the maturity date of its existing debt facilities.
-As a result of the transaction with Chrysaor, Premier’s total gross debt of approximately US$2.7 billion and certain hedging liabilities will be repaid and cancelled on completion in return for a cash payment of US$1.23 billion, shares in the enlarged group and the option to participate in a partial cash alternative.
-In addition, Premier’s existing letters of credit will be refinanced.
+Prior to completion, Slaughter and May had been advising Premier for almost two years in its efforts to develop and implement a long-term refinancing solution to address the maturity date of its existing debt facilities on 31 May 2021.
+As a result of the transaction with Chrysaor, Premier’s total gross debt of approximately US$2.7 billion and certain hedging liabilities were repaid and cancelled in return for a cash payment of approximately US$1.3 billion, shares in the enlarged group and the option to participate in a partial cash alternative.
+In addition, Premier’s existing letters of credit were refinanced and undrawn commitments were cancelled.

 Creditor approvals for the transaction were obtained through Court approved restructuring plans under Part 26A of the Companies Act 2006.
 These were some of the earliest restructuring plans following the introduction of Part 26A and the first in Scotland.